farridav/django-jazzmin/docs/configuration.md

 ![Vertical tabs](./img/changeform_vertical_tabs.png)

 ### Collapsible (`collapsible`)
-Puts all fieldsets and inlines in bootstrap collapsables in an collapsible, allows many collapsables to be open at the same time, the first collapsible is opened
+Puts all fieldsets and inlines in bootstrap collapsibles in an collapsible, allows many collapsibles to be open at the same time, the first collapsible is opened

 ![Collapsible](./img/changeform_collapsible.png)

 ### Carousel (`carousel`)
-Puts fieldsets and inlines into a bootstrap carousel, and allows paginaton with previous/nect buttons, as well as an indicators.
+Puts fieldsets and inlines into a bootstrap carousel, and allows paginaton with previous/next buttons, as well as an indicators.

 ![Carousel](./img/changeform_carousel.png)